Snakes in Chinese mythology: Directional deities of the north

-According to Anthony Christie, the tortoise-and-snake combination was known as the Black Warrior.
+According to Anthony Christie, the tortoise and snake combination was known as the Black Warrior.
 And, that although the worship of the other directions was an ancient practice, the worship of the north was usually avoided because the north was considered the dwelling place of a destructive deity of the ocean wind.
 However, the worship of the north was practiced, with sacrificial ceremonies to the Black Warrior, by the rulers of the Han dynasty, which claimed to rule with the protection of water and the north.
 Although the Black Warrior is generally depicted as a snake entwining around a turtle, sometimes, they are viewed as two separable generals.

+Yanwei

+Yanwei (延维) is a snake deity in Chinese mythology, depicted with a human head and a snake’s body, featuring two heads.
+Its body is purple, its heads are red, and it measures roughly the length of a cart's yoke.
+Yanwei is known to abhor thunder, becoming motionless whenever it occurs.
+Worshiping Yanwei is believed to grant the power to dominate the world.

 Deities from snake

 Bai Suzhen and Xiaoqing became deities from snakes.

+The nine-headed baby

+In Chinese mythology, Jiuying (九嬰, "the nine-headed baby") is an ancient monster with nine snake-like heads, capable of spouting water and breathing fire.
+Its name comes from its cry, which resembles a baby’s wail.
+During the reign of Emperor Yao, when ten suns appeared in the sky and caused widespread suffering, Jiuying was among the creatures that terrorized the people.
+To protect them, Emperor Yao sent the divine archer Hou Yi, who shot and killed Jiuying near the fierce waters.
+The creature is mentioned in ancient texts such as the Huainanzi.

 Culture

 In Chinese culture, mythologized snakes and snake-like beings have various roles, including the calendar system, poetry, and literature.